Brucie83/azure-iac/README.md

 - What-If execution completes without dependency errors
 - VM creation fails only due to unavailable compute SKUs

-In enterprise subscriptions (e.g. Globant / client-managed Azure accounts), where compute capacity is reserved and quotas are available, the deployment is expected to complete successfully without changes.
+In enterprise subscriptions (e.g. client-managed Azure accounts), where compute capacity is reserved and quotas are available, the deployment is expected to complete successfully without changes.